 Consolidated accounts for the Group are available from the Academy Trust's registered office, as listed on page 1.

-No other related party transactions took place during the period of account.
+Other than those transactions set out in note 8 to these financial statements, no related party transactions took place during the period of account.